 This is a mailing list for people who home school or are thinking of homeschooling in Michigan, kids and parents alike.
 Here you can exchange ideas, support each other, and share resources and information.

-This email group is for homeschooling families who are using the classical approach to education as outlined in the book "Designing Your Own Classical Curriculum" by Laura Berquist or her independent study program "Mother of Divine Grace".
+This list is for families using the classical approach to education as outlined in Laura Berquist's book Designing Your Own Classical Curriculum (DYOCC).